Context

 Content

-The 11th edition of Methane Mondays focuses on Kazakhstan and is directed to policymakers working on methane management and coal mining matters.
-Its main objective is to recognize what the Kazakhstan’s main needs in those fields are, and on that basis identify best tools for tackling the problems that the country is presented with, as well as prepare support mechanisms aiming to increase capacity of the local stakeholders to effectively address them.
+The 11th edition of Methane Mondays focused on Kazakhstan and was directed to policymakers working on methane management and coal mining matters.
+Its main objective was to recognize what the Kazakhstan’s main needs in those fields are, and on that basis identify best tools for tackling the problems that the country is presented with, as well as prepare support mechanisms aiming to increase capacity of the local stakeholders to effectively address them.

-The event will be delivered online with a simultaneous English-Russian interpretation.
-It will offer policymakers from Kazakhstan an opportunity to not only present the challenges that they face and the plans that they have for improving the effectiveness of coal mine methane management, but also to engage in a discussion with international experts who will serve with their advice on how to address the identified problems.
+The event was delivered online with a simultaneous English-Russian interpretation.
+It offered policymakers from Kazakhstan an opportunity to not only present the challenges that they face and the plans that they have for improving the effectiveness of coal mine methane management, but also to engage in a discussion with international experts who will serve with their advice on how to address the identified problems.

 Methane Mondays Series